Exterior complex scaling enables physics-informed neural networks for quantum scattering: Results

+To quantify the numerical uncertainty, I extracted the S-matrix at each of the five matching radii individually and computed the standard deviation, shown as error bars in Fig.~\ref{fig:6Li208Pb}(c).
+The spread remains below $\approx 10^{-2}$ in the transition region ($\ell = 25$--$30$) and below $0.001$ for well-converged channels ($\ell \geq 30$); it is largest (up to $\approx 4 \times 10^{-2}$) near the absorption shoulder ($\ell \approx 13$), where the small $|S_\ell|$ amplifies the apparent matching-radius variation while the absolute $S$-matrix differences against COLOSS stay below $0.005$.

-where $f_C(\theta)$ is the pure Coulomb scattering amplitude and $f_N(\theta)$ is the nuclear contribution arising from deviations of $S_\ell$ from unity.
-The Coulomb amplitude includes the characteristic $1/\sin^2(\theta/2)$ divergence and a phase factor involving the Coulomb phase shifts $\sigma_\ell = \arg\Gamma(\ell+1+i\eta)$.
-The sum over partial waves in $f_N$ converges slowly for heavy-ion systems because many angular momenta contribute, but with 41 partial waves the angular distribution is well-converged at all angles shown.
+The Rutherford ratio shown in Fig.~\ref{fig:6Li208Pb}(a,b) is computed from the S-matrix elements via the standard partial-wave expansion of the elastic amplitude into a Coulomb part and a nuclear-induced part~\cite{Frobrich1996,Thompson2009}.
+With 41 partial waves the angular distribution is well-converged at all angles shown.

 Figure~\ref{fig:convergence} illustrates the training dynamics for the n+$^{40}$Ca benchmark.
 Channels are trained sequentially, with transfer learning applied within each $\ell$ value (from $j=\ell-1/2$ to $j=\ell+1/2$).
 The loss decreases rapidly during training, dropping by several orders of magnitude.
-Notably, the $s_{1/2}$ channel converges to a relatively high loss ($\sim 0.8$) compared to other channels ($\sim 0.1$), yet still produces accurate phase shifts and S-matrix elements (see Fig.~\ref{fig:n40Ca_phases}).
+Notably, the $s_{1/2}$ channel converges to a relatively high loss ($\approx 0.8$) compared to other channels ($\approx 0.1$), yet still produces accurate phase shifts and S-matrix elements (see Fig.~\ref{fig:n40Ca_phases}).
 This demonstrates the robustness of the PINN-ECS method: the physical observables are insensitive to the precise value of the training loss once the solution has captured the essential features of the wave function.
-Each partial wave requires approximately 10--15 minutes on a single NVIDIA RTX 3090 GPU.
+Each partial wave requires on the order of a few minutes on a modern GPU.

 \FloatBarrier